 National Breastfeeding Month may be over, but that doesn’t mean there isn’t more work to be done.
 Many people still need to be educated on breastfeeding and the benefits of breastfeeding babies.
 And women still need the support– our support!
 Breastfeeding moms need support not just from family and friends, but also from other businesses, organizations, and the general public.
 The more we support breastfeeding mothers, the more women will choose to breastfeed and also breastfeed for a longer period of time.
 This is what we can take away from National Breastfeeding Month.

-Special thanks to Tiffany, Alicia, and Kamisha for sharing their breastfeeding experiences with me!
+Special thanks to Tiffany, Alicia, and Kamisha for sharing their breastfeeding experiences with me at the Black Breastfeeding Summit!
 I enjoyed talking with you and wish you the best on your breastfeeding journey!